 |Condensed Consolidated Statement of Cash Flows |

 |Cash flows from operating activities|

 |Cash flows used in investing activities|

 |Acquisition of property, plant and equipment||(21,639||)||(20,192||)||(20,024||)|

 |Proceeds on sale of subsidiary||-||-||1,000|

 |Cash flows from financing activities|

-1 Non-IFRS measures such as “Adjusted earnings per share”, “On-mine cost per ounce”, “AISC” and “average realised gold price” are used throughout this document.
+3 Non-IFRS measures such as “On-mine cost per ounce” and “all-in sustaining cost” are used throughout this announcement.
 Refer to section 10 of the MD&A for a discussion of non-IFRS measures.

 4 All-in sustaining cost in 2019 benefitted from a government grant of $1.9 million (2018, $6.5 million).
 Normalised all-in sustaining costs exclude the effects of this (being the export credit incentive and gold support price), as set out in section 10.1 of the MD&A.